samuelarogbonlo/Sketch-Test/README.md

 ## Performance and Scalability

-When testing the app initially, It was discovered that the original synchronous solution provided wasn't going to be easy to scale.
-It waited for each file to get copied before moving to the next one.
-I decided to move to an asynchronous solution by running each copy operation on its own thread.
+When testing the program initially, It was discovered that the original synchronous solution implemented was not going to be easy to scale.
+It waited for each PNG file to get copied before moving to the next one.
+An asynchronous approach was then implemented, which runs each copy operation on its own thread.
 This resulted in a tremendous improvement in performance.